 5.3.
 The Sponsor shall be responsible for the transport and installation of the Instruments and undertakes to provide, at its own expense, the technical assistance necessary for their operation and any consumables for their use, at no cost to the Institution.

 5.4.
 In accordance with the provisions of the technical manual of the Instrument, the Sponsor will carry out, at its own expense, in cooperation with the Principal Investigator, all the technical interventions necessary for the proper functioning of the Equipment, such as quality controls, calibrations and periodic safety checks.
-In the event of malfunction or failure of the Equipment, promptly communicated by the Principal Investigator, the Sponsor will proceed, directly or through specialised personnel, with corrective maintenance or repair or replacement with a similar Equipment.
+In the event of malfunction or failure of the Equipment, promptly communicated by the Principal Investigator, the Sponsor will proceed, directly or through specialized personnel, with corrective maintenance or repair or replacement with a similar Equipment.

 5.5.
-The Sponsor will bear all costs and responsibilities for any damage that may result to persons or property about the use of the Instrument according to the indications of the Protocol and the instructions of the manufacturer, if due to a defect thereof unless such damage is caused by wilful misconduct and/or fault of the Institution.
+The Sponsor will bear all costs and responsibilities for any damage that may result to persons or property about the use of the Instrument according to the indications of the Protocol and the instructions of the manufacturer, if due to a defect thereof unless such damage is caused by willful misconduct and/or fault of the Institution.
 For this purpose, it will be affixed on the/ the Instrument/ the appropriate plate or other suitable indication of the property.

 5.6.
 The Instruments shall be used by the Institution's staff and/or patients and for the sole and exclusive purposes of this Agreement's Trial object, by the Protocol's provisions.
 The Institution undertakes to keep and store the Instruments appropriately and with the necessary care, not to use it/them for any other use than the one envisaged above, not to transfer even temporarily the use of the Instruments to third parties, be it free of charge or for a consideration, and to return the Instruments to the Sponsor in the state in which it/they were delivered to the Institution, except for normal deterioration due to the effect of use.